lujjjh/node-han-css/README.md

 }, 5000);
 ```

-Also, you may manually call han-css JavaScript API by using the
+Also, you may manually call JavaScript API of han-css by using the
 optional second parameter.

 ```js